ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 sum(bool_list) # Remember that when performing arithmetic on boolean values, True is 1 and False is 0
 {% endhighlight %}
 We get an output of `1000`.
-Thus, the algorithm gave stable arrangements 1000/1000 times when we had 100 pairs of men and women; how do we prove it **always** gives a stable arrangement?
+Thus, the algorithm gave stable arrangements 1000/1000 times when we had 100 pairs of men and women.
-### Proving Stability ###
-This next bit gets quite involved, but I feel it's a nice introduction to what a formal mathematical proof looks like.

-How can we prove this algorithm is always stable?
-As hinted in the start, we can use mathematical induction.

-### What if people lie about their preferences? ###
+I hope this post gave you a nice little taster to how we can use python to model real-life situations using object-oriented programming - it's certainly given me some ideas for future projects.